David Curtiss (swimmer)

-David Avery Curtiss (born July 4, 2002) is an American professional swimmer.
+David Avery Curtiss (born July 4, 2002) is an American former professional swimmer.
+He is a US Open record holder in the 4×50-yard medley relay.
 At the 2019 World Junior Championships, he won the silver medal in the 50-meter freestyle.
 In 2021, he set a new American high school record in the 50-yard freestyle for all high school swimming, public and private, in the United States.
 At the 2022 World Short Course Championships, he competed in three freestyle relay events and the 50-meter freestyle, winning a bronze medal in the 4×100-meter freestyle relay.
+He is a 2023 NCAA Division I champion in the 4×50-yard medley relay.

 Early life and education

 Curtiss was born on the 4th of July, 2002 in Yardley, Pennsylvania.
 Growing up, he swam competitively for the Hamilton Y Aquatic Club in Hamilton, New Jersey where he was coached by Sue Welsh.
 He attended The Pennington School, also called Pennington High School, in Pennington, New Jersey for high school where he competed on the school's swim team.
 For collegiate swimming, Curtiss started competing for North Carolina State University in fall of 2021.
 For his academic study, Curtiss decided to take Arabic as a foreign language, major in criminology, and minor in psychology.